Natal Border Guard: Formation

 The Natal government was liable for the costs of any force raised specifically for the defence of the colony.
 They were unwilling to finance Chelmsford's proposed auxiliary force proposed but did agree to fund a smaller border guard unit.
+A Special Border Police of around 100 local African personnel under white border agents had been raised in November 1878 in the three defensive districts that bordered Zululand.
+Their role was to gather intelligence on Zulu movements rather than as a military force.

-The Natal Border Guard was raised from 20 December 1878 by a levy on the African men residing in each defensive district; officers were white volunteers.
+The Natal Border Guard was raised from 20 December 1878 by a levy on the African men residing districts I, VI and VII; officers were white volunteers.
 The unit initially numbered some 2,800 men who rotated between active service and reserve duty.
 Those on reserve were allowed to return home to tend to their crops and livestock, a measure that limited costs by reducing the need for the government to provide food, shelter and clothing.
 The men initially received no formal training, uniform or weapons and were expected to fight in their traditional tribal style with spears and shields.
 The units were organised on tribal lines under the leadership of local chiefs.
 Recruitment was slow; there was little enthusiasm as compensation payments to the chiefs were delayed and the population was demotivated by the recent implementation of a hut tax.
-Some units of the Border Guard were still not fully formed by April 1879.
+To improve manpower the levy was later extended to districts II, IV and V. Some units of the Border Guard were still not fully formed by April 1879.

 Chelmsford commenced his invasion of Zululand in January 1879 and intended that the campaign would be over with the submission of the Zulu people before the rivers fell low enough to permit a Zulu counter invasion of Natal.
 The Natal Border Guard was formally under the control of the civilian government of the colony but Governor Henry Ernest Gascoyne Bulwer conceded that operational control lay with Chelmsford.

 At the outset of the war the Border Guard were posted to fixed points at or near fordable points (known locally as drifts) on the border rivers at points where no other British or colonial garrison was provided.
 These posts were typically 300–350 strong.
 The Border Guard were nominally commanded by the commandants of each defensive district.
 Due to their deployment and expected duties the unit was also known as the "River Guards".